 • Other-1%

-These percentages will obviously differ per renovation but having an estimate of what to spend per item is helpful.
+These percentages will obviously differ per renovation, but having an estimate of what to spend per item is helpful.
 The homeowner’s preferences will also dictate the percentage breakdown.

 Installation

-There are a variety of people that will work together to complete a kitchen remodel.
-A full-scale renovation will involve a general contractor, cabinet installer, plumber, electrician, and perhaps a designer.
-Since an entire remodel is a lengthy process, the work of all of these will need to be coordinated.
+Since an entire remodel is a lengthy process, all of this work must be coordinated.
 Some homeowners might be tempted to cut costs here and do some of the work themselves, but that will most likely result in a longer renovation process.

 Cabinets and Hardware

-Since kitchen cabinets take up a large amount of space in the kitchen, they dictate the style of the entire kitchen and remain a main component of the home’s value.
-Cabinets that meet the functional needs of the kitchen as well as the aesthetics will add to the value of the kitchen.
-A quality cabinet can last for more than 20 years, and have more functionality now than cabinets of old.
+Cabinets that meet the functional needs of the kitchen, as well as the aesthetics, will add to the kitchen’s value.
+A quality cabinet can last over 20 years and has more functionality now than old cabinets.
 Regardless of the kitchen’s size, cabinets can make the most of the space within the room.

-The hardware for the cabinet needs to be updated as well.
-Tip: Brass hardware can give a custom, more expensive look to your kitchen.
-All of the metals in the kitchen do not need to match so the hardware can be a different color from the faucet, for instance.
+The cabinet hardware needs to be updated as well.
+The metals in the kitchen do not need to match, so the hardware can be a different color from the faucet, for instance.

 Appliances

-Appliances come in a range of prices and should be considered in conjunction with the cabinets as the two will make up a large portion of kitchen remodel budgets.
-The homeowner needs to consider that a refrigerator will need to be replaced in about 15 years, while a cooktop range will last longer.
 If using a dishwasher is part of the homeowner’s daily routine, then spend the money on a quality one that will last.
-For those owners who are looking to sell their house soon, stainless steel is the most popular choice among buyers.
+For owners looking to sell their house soon, stainless steel is the most popular choice among buyers.

 Countertops

-There are a variety of materials that can be used for countertops that add style to the kitchen.
-The chosen material should depend on the budget.
 A quartz countertop costs considerably more than a laminate one, but it will add value to the kitchen renovation.
-There are many options that can be a focal point in the kitchen without breaking the bank.
+Many options are available that can be a focal point in the kitchen without breaking the bank.
 The same goes for backsplashes.

 Flooring